 At Kings, I draw upon my experiences and passion for language learning and cultural exchange to ensure optimum educational outcomes for our students.”

 As Senior Progression Advisor, Chris works with Pathways students who have transitioned to Concordia College, assisting with their progression to their dream school and program.
 Chris helps students unlock all aspects of the college transfer application process, including finding the perfect college fit, understanding all admissions requirements, and coaching them through the process of writing the perfect transfer essay.

 "I had a unique undergraduate experience.
 I began studying at a private music conservatory in the Boston area as a freshman.
 After deciding that this program wasn’t for me, I changed my plans, changed my major and ultimately transferred schools three times, first to a community college near my family’s home, and then to a small state college.
 I finally found my “fit” at my fourth institution, Stony Brook University, where I earned a BA in English Literature and Criticism.
 After earning my MFA in Creative Writing with a concentration in Poetry, I served as an Assistant Professor of Humanities at an arts-focused university in the Boston area, then as an instructor at a community college in New York City.
 I also taught English language courses to students from around the world during this time, which allowed me to pursue my interest in global education and cultural exchange.

 It is incredibly rewarding to see the look on students’ faces when they receive acceptance letters to universities they have been dreaming about!
 I am very happy to be able to share my passions for higher education with students acclimating to life at a U.S. university."

-Anna works on the student services team as Campus Support Coordinator, providing our students with an array of culturally enriching activities to maximize their experience at Kings New York.
+Jodi works on the student services team as Campus Support Coordinator, providing our students with an array of culturally enriching activities to maximize their experience at Kings New York.
 She plays an active role in student life both on and off campus, providing students with guidance and support.